 - Venue Inspection Protocol

 At the 200 Level, there will be an additional focus on:

 - Freeride Technique

 - Mock Competition + Judging Education

 Consideration has been given to minimizing cost to coaches and programs with 100% online content for the Level 100 course.
-IFSA specific content will be offered at no cost to all to coaches and aspiring coaches upon payment of membership dues.
+IFSA specific content will be offered at no cost to all to coaches and aspiring coaches.
 Development of the progressive education program content was a collaborative effort with key support on module development from IFSA Education Sponsors Backcountry Access (BCA) and the Flyin Ryan Foundation.
 Primary requirements for Level 100 are achieved through completion of IFSA modules, and Level 200 utilizes pre-existing training and certifications already developed by organizations such as USSA, PSIA, CSIA, and AAI/AIARE/CAA.